Agarose gel electrophoresis

 Question 7.
 With respect to “accepting” or “releasing” H+ (hydrogen ions), what is an acid?
 What is a base.

 Question 8: During an electrophoresis run, heat is inevitably generated.
 It is known that Tris is a poor buffer as temperature increases.
-Why is this an important consideration for running electrophoresis of DNA for more than 2 hours?
+Why is this an important consideration for running electrophoresis of DNA for more than two hours?

 Figure 4.
 Loading DNA samples into the gel.

-Loading buffer: a buffer that contains 25% v/v glycerol or sucrose or Ficoll plus a tracking dye (e.g., bromophenol blue).
+Loading buffer: a buffer that contains 25% v/v glycerol or sucrose or Ficoll plus a tracking dye (eg, bromophenol blue).
 The tracking dye allows progress of the electrophoresis run to be monitored without the need for visualizing the bands.

 We need to make visual the biological molecules moving in the gel.
 We “stain” the molecules.
 Many chemical agents have been found or developed to make DNA visible, one of the oldest known is ethidium bromide.
 EtBr: Ethidium bromide (Wikipedia EtBr) is useful for staining DNA and RNA, but is highly toxic and a mutagen.
 Under no circumstances should EtBr be used without safety precautions (glasses, gloves), and disposal must be conducted appropriately (see instructor and MSDS).
 EtBr binds to DNA bases, producing an orange color visible under UV illumination.
 EtBr intercalates (inserts) between the base pairs of double-stranded DNA.
 Under proper conditions, approximately one EtBr molecule is intercalated per 3 base pairs, regardless of the DNA sequence.
-EtBR may be added to the gel before loading the sampe DNA, which permits visual monitoring of the band progress during electrophoresis, or it may be added after the gel has been run, thus eliminating impact on mobility of DNA that EtBr will likely have.
+EtBR may be added to the gel before loading the sample DNA, which permits visual monitoring of the band progress during electrophoresis, or it may be added after the gel has been run, thus eliminating impact on mobility of DNA that EtBr will likely have.

 Some researchers prefer to add EtBr to the buffer or gel so that the bands can be viewed in real time; others prefer to add EtBr to the gel after a run has been completed.
 There are pros and cons to either choice.
 We will stain the gel afterwards; this cuts down on EtBr waste.